kanpov/archivedwebsite/_articles/rethinking-spaced-repetition.markdown

 ### SuperMemo

-The biggest step to automating and improving this method came from the developers of a computer software called SuperMemo.
-SuperMemo implemented a system that keeps track of the ideal time to review some material and optimizes itself based on the user's performance and usage data.
+The biggest step to automating and improving this method came from the developers of **a computer software called SuperMemo**.
+SuperMemo implemented a system that **keeps track of the ideal time to review some material and optimizes itself based on the user's performance** and usage data.
 Every time you answer a question (e.g. are asked to remember the contents of a given flashcard), you tell the program how well you remembered the answer and SuperMemo uses that information to compute the perfect time to show the card to you again.
 Because your memory gets stronger over time thanks to active recall testing, the intervals between card reviews get longer over time (from 1 day to 3, a week, two weeks, a month and so on).

-SuperMemo's scheduling algorithm was revolutionary for learning, as it meant that you could learn and retain information with the absolute minimum effort necessary.
+**SuperMemo's scheduling algorithm was revolutionary** for learning, as it meant that you could learn and retain information with the absolute minimum effort necessary.
 Although, the program has been widely criticized for its unintuitive and difficult to navigate user interface and glitches, and it only runs on Windows.
 It is commercial software and the only available free versions are irrelevant for modern needs.

 ### Anki

-These issues have driven many to turn to [Anki](https://apps.ankiweb.net/), a free and open-source program with a more user-friendly UI that works on all major operating systems.
+These issues have driven many to turn to **[Anki](https://apps.ankiweb.net/), a free and open-source program** with a more user-friendly UI that works on all major operating systems.
 It also has a large collection of add-ons extending the program's functionality with features like exporting your data and integrating external editors to make editing cards more convenient.
 And, most importantly, it is much easier to use than SuperMemo and has a wide array of tutorials.

-The aforementioned advantages have led to it becoming the dominant piece of software that implements an explicit SRS.
+The aforementioned advantages have led to it becoming **the dominant piece of software that implements an explicit SRS**.
 There are alternatives like [Quizlet](https://quizlet.com/) that are marketed better towards the average user, but are highly inferior to Anki's optimized scheduling algorithm and prioritize a neat user interface and shiny features over improving the underlying SRS.

 ## Implicit Spaced Repetition

-Implicit spaced repetition and implicit SRS-s are driven by a technique called passive review, which is the exact opposite of active recall that drives explicit SRS-s.
-It is when the material being learned is processed passively, be it by reading a text or a book, watching a video or listening to a podcast.
+Implicit spaced repetition and implicit SRS-s are driven by a technique called **passive review**, which is the exact opposite of active recall that drives explicit SRS-s.
+It is when **the material being learned is processed passively**, be it by reading a text or a book, watching a video or listening to a podcast.

 Implicit spaced repetition expands on the concept of passively acquiring information by implementing the same principle